 Janne

-in reply to UNREAL • • •@noondlyt I still see people blaming this on genocide Joe or flailing democrats in general.
+in reply to LAUREN • • •@noondlyt I still see people blaming this on genocide Joe or flailing democrats in general.

 No, genocide don and world war vance is somewhat on you, voters, and a lot on them republicans.